Leadtech/BootFramework/README.md

 # PHP Boot

+### Who should use it?

-**What is it?**
-Most development teams with a need for speed will consider micro frameworks.
-This is a minimalistic implementation of the symfony service container to provide the luxury of a fully featured IoC component to light weight applications.
+**What is it?** Boot is a **minimalistic** implementation of the Symfony\DependencyInjection package that aims to provide a fully featured service container to light weight applications.
-This package provides an easy to use builder to setup the application context.
-When caching is enabled the builder will compile the application context to PHP.
-With performance and flexibility in mind this package is designed to be as bare-bones as it can be.
-The only goal of this package is to provide an advanced dependency injection component without making assumptions about other tooling.
+Most developers with a need for speed will eventually consider micro framework.
+Boot is for developers who want to be able to keep using the wonderful services container that symfony provides.
+Boot is designed not to solve as little as possible.
+Boot is well suited for both high demanding projects or small applications that don't need a full stack framework.
+Boot does not make assumptions about your tooling.
+You need to configure your services yourself.
+Boot provides a useful builder to bootstrap your new application.
+Look at the examples to see how Boot can be used to bootstrap your application.

+**My goal is to make Boot particularly useful for:**
+* Micro-services/API's
+* Console applications
+* High demanding PHP web-applications

+****

 ## Installation